Newcomers Night

 Dharma

 Dharma is the name for the teachings of the Buddha.
-We introduce Dharma in a way that is accessible and practical to everyday life in the modern world.
+We introduce Dharma in a way that is accessible and practical for everyday life in the modern world.
 Usually the format is a short presentation, followed by breaking into smaller groups for discussion.

 Add To Calendar